 The Corps’ efforts to date have resulted in a robust set of independent actions, many of them in line with the Army’s “triple-bottom-line-plus” of sustainability – mission, environment, community and economic benefit.
 The goal now is for the Corps to bring all its independent actions together in a focused, comprehensive way so best practices are shared and replicated.
-The USACE Sustainability Plan (SP) serves as the roadmap to achieve the environmental, economic and energy goals called for in Executive Order 13514.
-And the Corps’ progress in achieving those goals is transparent as its actions are being tracked by a scorecard published by the Office of Management and Budget along with the scorecards of other federal agencies.
+The USACE Sustainability Plan (SP) serves as the roadmap to reduce waste, cut costs, enhance the resilience of USACE infrastructure and operations, and enable more effective accomplishment of our mission, as directed in Executive Order 13834, Efficient Federal Operations.
+And the Corps’ progress in achieving those goals is transparent as its actions are being tracked by a scorecard/dashboard published by the Office of Management and Budget along with the scorecards of other federal agencies.

-Leading the USACE sustainability efforts is Ms. Jo-Ellen Darcy, the Assistant Secretary of the Army (Civil Works), who is serving as the Corps’ Senior Sustainability Officer.
-She is being assisted by two Corps senior leadership governance bodies: the Strategic Sustainability Council, which oversees the Corps sustainability program and the Energy Governance Council, which is overseeing all energy activities within the Corps.
-Sustainability Plan
+Leading the USACE sustainability efforts is Mr. R.D.
+James, Assistant Secretary of the Army (Civil Works).
+He is serving as the Corps’ Senior Sustainability Officer and is being assisted by two Corps senior leadership governance bodies: the Strategic Sustainability Council, which oversees the Corps sustainability program, and the Energy Governance Council, which oversees all energy activities within the Corps.

 The USACE Sustainability Plan is a dynamic document that will change and expand as the Corps does more to make sustainability a reality in all aspects of its missions.
 Sustainability is not only a natural part of all USACE decision processes, but should be a part of the Corps' organizational culture.
 The Corps is a steward for some of the Nation’s most important natural resources, and must ensure stakeholders and partners receive products and services that provide for sustainable solutions that address short and long‐term environmental, social, and economic considerations.